electricimp/Usb/drivers/FT232RL_FTDI_USB_Driver/README.md

 some reference code that shows how to use the driver for two different USB-UART adapters:
 CH430 and FTDI232RL.

+**NOTE**: Please use the driver examples for reference only.
+They were tested with a limited number of devices and may not support all devices of that type.

 ## Real-World Driver Usage Examples

 Please refer to the [examples](./examples) folder for a complete runnable application code,